 We offer a range of benefits to our members including guaranteed up-to-date news and insight, added value services to strengthen your business, and lobbying to ensure your interests are represented effectively.

-Countdown and Sector Connect
+Countdown and The Insider

-Access regular updates on the latest sector news, contribute to policy development and gain valuable insight through tailored webinars.
+All members receive regular updates on the latest sector news, contribute to policy development and gain valuable insight through tailored webinars.

 Member Exclusive Meetings